 Unlike Trello, which is basically a digital Kanban board that makes it easy for individual team members to pick tasks, Asana is a full-featured project management tool designed to allow teams to plan and structure work the way that works best for them.

-Asana is very easy to set up thanks to task-specific templates, which cover everything from event planning to bug tracking to software and systems deployment, just to give a few examples.
+Asana is very easy to set up thanks to task-specific templates, which cover everything from event planning to bug tracking to technical debt management, and systems deployment, just to give a few examples.
 Both individuals and teams can get started with Asana for free, and paid subscription plans unlock additional features.

 Want some proof that Asana is one of the best time management apps on the market?
 It’s trusted by some of the world’s largest corporations, including Spotify and Sky News, helping them ensure everyone knows the plan.
 Smaller teams tend to stick with Trello because they find it more intuitive and straightforward.